-I’m pretty sure I can make a strong case for why these chai cupcakes should be considered a breakfast food.
-I mean this is basically a cup of tea: chai spices, honey-sweetened and topped with cream.
+I’m pretty sure I can make a strong case for why these chai cupcakes should be considered breakfast food.
+I mean, this is basically a cup of tea: chai spices, honey-sweetened, and topped with cream.
 Let’s just ignore the fact that there are chocolate chips in these cupcakes, shall we?

 Perhaps we can feign ignorance and refer to these sweet cupcakes as muffins (even though they are most certainly not).
 If I can play pretend with my toddler and make him believe that I genuinely enjoy eating his homemade spaghetti (which is actually just a bowl of miniature cars), surely you and I can pretend that these cupcakes are indeed muffins.
 Not that far of a stretch when you think about comparing spaghetti to cars.